 - 1.1 This report provides an update on the work completed so far by Derby City and Derbyshire in relation to the development of a shared commissioning priority around an integrated behaviour pathway.
 In May 2013 the National Collaboration for Integrated Care and Support published a joint statement "Integrated Care and Support: Our Shared Commitment".
 The collaboration brings together organisations such as: Department of Health, Association of Directors of Children's Services, Care Quality Commission, Local Government Association, and NHS and NICE.
-It aims by a different delivery model to shift towards integrated and person centred care, in order to improve outcomes and save money by moving resource into preventive and early intervention services. - 1.2 Within agreed governance structures for both the city and county and reporting to respective Health and Wellbeing Boards (HWBBs), and using a commissioning approach with the child or young person at the centre, a number of stages have been completed to move towards an integrated delivery model. - 1.3 Through an integrated commissioning approach with all the key partners a full health needs assessment and service mapping exercise has been completed.
+It aims by a different delivery model to shift towards integrated and person centred care, in order to improve outcomes and save money by moving resource into preventive and early intervention services. - 1.2 Within agreed governance structures for both the City and County and reporting to respective Health and Wellbeing Boards (H&WB), and using a commissioning approach with the child or young person at the centre, a number of stages have been completed to move towards an integrated delivery model. - 1.3 Through an integrated commissioning approach with all the key partners a full health needs assessment and service mapping exercise has been completed.
 The service mapping highlights a significant resource at the top end supporting a small group of children and young people.
-This information was shared with wider stakeholders on 2 July to inform the design principles for commissioning an integrated assessment model and access to services based on need.
-A clinical reference group will support the design of the assessment model to inform the specification and procurement process. - 1.4 This report provides a summary of the work, however more detailed information can be found in - Appendix 1 Health Needs Assessment, Service mapping and Stakeholder views Derby City and Derbyshire.
+This information was shared with wider stakeholders in July and October 2013 to inform the design principles for commissioning an integrated assessment model and access to services based on need.
+A clinical reference group also met in October to inform the new delivery model. - 1.4 This report provides a summary of the work to date.